zpainter/iassist/content/blog/new-version-us-nsf-cyberinfrastructure-plan.md

-p.17 B. Data Collections This document adopts the definition of data collection types provided in the NSB report on Long-Lived Digital Data Collections, where data collections are characterized as being one of three functional types: • Research Collections.
+p.17 B. Data Collections This document adopts the definition of data collection types provided in the NSB report on Long-Lived Digital Data Collections, where data collections are characterized as being one of three functional types: â€¢ Research Collections.
 Authors are individual investigators and investigator teams.
 Research collections are usually maintained to serve immediate group participants only for the life of a project, and are typically subjected to limited processing or curation.
-Data may not conform to any data standards. • Resource Collections.
+Data may not conform to any data standards. â€¢ Resource Collections.
 Resource Collections are authored by a community of investigators, often within a domain of science or engineering, and are often developed with community-level standards.
 Budgets are often intermediate in size.
-Lifetime is between the mid- and long-term. • Reference Collections.
+Lifetime is between the mid- and long-term. â€¢ Reference Collections.
 Reference collections are authored by and serve large segments of the science and engineering community, and conform to robust, well-established, comprehensive standards, which often lead to a